Wuerike/modym/README.md

 As some dependencies may require window creation, as matplotlib, X11 folder its being shared as volume, then windows can be opened from inside the container.

-AS it was developed on Ubuntu, if you require display usage and you are in other OS, changes may be necessary.
+As it was developed on Ubuntu, if you require display usage and you are in other OS, changes may be necessary.

 You may also need run `xhost +` in your machine to your display be available to the container.